Mass-spring-damper model

 The mass-spring-damper model consists of discrete mass nodes distributed throughout an object and interconnected via a network of springs and dampers.

 This form of model is also well-suited for modelling objects with complex material behavior such as those with nonlinearity or viscoelasticity.

 As well as engineering simulation, these systems have applications in computer graphics and computer animation.

 Derivation

-Deriving the equations of motion for this model is usually done by summing the forces on the mass (including any applied external forces $F_\text{external})$:
+The equations of motion for this model are usually derived by summing the forces on the mass (including any applied external forces $F_\text{external})$: